imagej/imagej.github.io/pages/Developing_ImageJ_in_Eclipse.md

 ## Import the source code

-1. Choose  from the Eclipse menu
+1. Choose {% include bc content="File | Import" %} from the Eclipse
+    menu
 2. Select "Existing Maven Projects" and click Next
 3. Browse to the folder where you cloned the project source code
 4. Click Finish